vikashmehta07/kitabikeeda/DevelopmentSteps.md

 #### Commit - Update settings.py to use environment variables

 #### Commit - Add custom and third-party apps to settings and create VectorStore model

+### App - keeda

+1. Create a new model `Assistants`
+2. Create helper functions to interact with the openai API
+3.